dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/reading-and-searching-resources.md

 The first parameter must be preceded by a question mark `?`, any following parameter by an ampersand `&`.

 - `depth` must be at least 1.
-The maximum depth is an Knora configuration setting.
+The maximum depth is an DSP-API configuration setting.
   The default is 4.
 - `direction` specifies the direction of the links to be queried, i.e. links to and/or from the given resource.
 The default is `outbound`.